FluxML/Flux.jl/docs/src/models/templates.md

 ## Supported syntax

-The syntax used to define a forward pass like `x -> W*x + b` behaves exactly like Julia code for the most part.
+The syntax used to define a forward pass like `x -> x*W + b` behaves exactly like Julia code for the most part.
 However, it's important to remember that it's defining a dataflow graph, not a general Julia expression.
 In practice this means that anything side-effectful, or things like control flow and `println`s, won't work as expected.
-In future we'll continue expand support for Julia syntax and features.
+In future we'll continue to expand support for Julia syntax and features.